a23956491z/all_notes/OS & Architeture/OS-HW/OS-HW5 new.md

 ### c. atomic is work or not
 even if we can change the pid in atomic
-* it only solve the same pid compete
+* it only solve the same pid competition

+but we still have problem on the `if` condition
+* because the  `if-else` clause is not atomic, so if they allocate at the same time.
+They would both pass the `if` condition & both increase the `number_of_processes` & the faster one would get pid under `MAX_PROCESSES`  limitation.

+this replacement is not enough to prevent the race condition.